 312. The Miracle (1989) - Queen

 The first Queen album to be made after they had decided to stop touring due to Freddie Mercury's still un-publicized AIDS diagnosis, The Miracle was also the first to credit every track to the band as a whole and not to the individual songwriter.
-At times this sounds like a far superior version of Hot Space, with "Party", "The Invisible Man", "Rain Must Fall", "My Baby Does Me", and "Breakthru" still showing off the dance element that had dominated that album.
-But "I Want It All" and "Was It All Worth It" are as heavy if not more so than the band ever was, Roger Taylor still succeeding in having one of the most enormous drum sounds in all of rock music.
+At times, this sounds like a superior version of Hot Space, with "Party", "The Invisible Man", "Rain Must Fall", "My Baby Does Me", and "Breakthru" still showing off the dance element that had dominated that album.
+Yet "I Want It All" and "Was It All Worth It" are as heavy if not more so than the band ever was, Roger Taylor still succeeding in having one of the most enormous drum sounds in all of rock music.

 311. Among the Living (1987) - Anthrax